beNjiox/coffeeDS/readme.md

 ### Why ?

 No specific reasons, I'm just having some fun rediscovering all that things and thought it could be fun to share with people.
-It's also a good way to test new greats tools like istanbul or gulp and enjoy the power of coffeescript!

-*Note that I don't consider this as a production ready library, even though it has been fully tested.*

 ### Getting started